-It’s normal for adult women to have a menstrual cycle that ranges from 21 to 35 days, and for teenage girls to have a cycle that lasts 21 to 45 days.
-But every woman is different, and each person’s cycle can vary from month to month.
-For instance, during some months your cycle may last for more or fewer days than the previous month, or it may start earlier or later than it has before.
+During some months, your cycle may last for more or fewer days than the previous month, or it may start earlier or later than it has before.
 Sometimes, you may even have two periods in a single month.

 After you’ve determined if you’re having spotting or menstrual bleeding, you can start to explore what may be causing your increased bleeding.

-Your increased bleeding may be caused by a shorter menstrual cycle, or by a health problem that causes vaginal bleeding.
+Increased bleeding may be caused by a shorter menstrual cycle, or by a health condition that causes vaginal bleeding.

 Causes of a shorter cycle